About

 Welcome to my website!

-I am currently a Postdoctoral Scholar (New Map of Life Fellow) at the Stanford Center on Longevity.
+I am currently a Postdoctoral Scholar (New Map of Life Fellow) at the Stanford Center on Longevity, where I work on a project led by Professor Mitchell Stevens aimed at reimagining the existing educational infrastructure to more effectively integrate learning opportunities across the life course.

 I am originally from São Paulo, Brazil.
 I hold a Ph.D. in Sociology of Education from the New York University (2023) and a B.A. in Economics from the University of Wisconsin-Madison (2017).